You can also fill out the form at the library. Bring a photo ID with you when collecting your library card.

 You can borrow items from the collections of all 3UAS libraries (Haaga-Helia, Laurea, and Metropolia) and request titles to be sent to your branch from other branches free of charge.
 The easiest way to reserve titles and request transfers is to do it via HH Finna.

 You will receive an email notification when the reserved title is ready for collection.
+You have four working days to collect your reservation.
 Make sure you collect the reserved title or cancel the reservation if you no longer require it.
 We will charge a fee for uncollected reservations.
 You can cancel your reservation in HH Finna if it has not yet been processed and the item is not yet available for collection.
 If your reservation has already been processed and you wish to cancel it, you can do so by contacting the pick-up library.

 You can renew loans by logging into HH Finna.
 Renewal is possible if the title is not reserved by other customers.
 Each loan can be renewed up to 10 times.

 If you have difficulties reading printed text, you may be able to borrow library course books for four weeks.
-The longer loan period is also available for theses and dictaphones.
+The longer loan period is also available for dictaphones.

 Contact the library and present a certificate on your print disability written by Haaga-Helia’s special needs teacher.
 The certificate can also be written by another special needs teacher, neuropsychologist or doctor.
 More information on Haaga-Helia’s special needs teachers and contact information is available on MyNet.